Technical Writing

 When writing product content, it’s easy to fall into the trap of leaning on your own presumed expertise.

 Want to know one of the rarest skills in the modern workplace?
 Asking good questions and then listening for the answer.
 Technical writers do the tough work, asking the tough questions and the “dumb” questions.
+This is the essence of what is technical writing, and why it's so important to effective documentation.

 The temptation might be to lean on your own knowledge but be careful.
 Every assumption carries with it the risk of undermining the entire writing phase.
 If you make an assumption and you are wrong, the best-case scenario is that it gets called out in the review phase.
 The worst case is the mistake goes to market alongside the product.